 7. Periodically go through your storage vegetables, culling out spoilage.

 When you use root cellaring to store vegetables over the winter there will be spoilage.
-Unlike vegetables that travel long distances and are treated with radiation and fumigation to prevent spoilage, your home grown and locally grown produce is more healthful and full of live nutrients.
-The same qualities that make your homegrown produce nourishing to you, make it attractive to bacteria that causes mold.
+Unlike vegetables that travel long distances and are treated with radiation and fumigation to prevent spoilage, your homegrown and locally grown produce is more healthful and full of live nutrients.
+Even if not certified, your home grown produce is closer to organic gardening than conventional and there will be some natural spoilage over the course of the autumn and winter seasons.
+The same qualities that make your homegrown produce nourishing to you, make it attractive to bacteria that cause mold.

 Go through your storage once a week and check for spoilage, before it gets out of hand, and plan the food that is beginning to spoil into your menus for the week.
 A small speck of mold can be cut out of a carrot or squash and the remaining portion used in a soup or stew — a dish that will be brought to boiling.